Lord Michael Grade of Yarmouth CBE

-Ken is a dedicated and highly respected safeguarding and Child Protection expert and accredited trainer with over 20 years’ experience within the police and Local Government sectors.
+Ken is a dedicated and highly respected safeguarding and Child Protection specialist and accredited trainer with over 25 years’ experience within the police and Local Government sectors.
 Ken is an independent Safeguarding Trainer & Consultant and delivers a blend of depth and breadth of Safeguarding and Child Protection training based on his experience.
 Ken is an Ex Metropolitan Police Service (MPS) Detective Constable with the specialist, Child Abuse Investigation Team.
 During his police service he would handle challenging caseloads, investigate complex cases of child abuse.
-Ken can demonstrate an impressive record of achievement, while working as a Detective Constable acknowledged by two Police commendations, a trial judge commendation, the meeting of demanding operational targets and a recognition of regularly exceeding customer expectations.
 Ken was also part of the MPS Partnership Team working on projects and preventative work – Project Azure the MPS response to Female Genital Mutilation (FGM).
 Project Violet MPS response to the ritualistic abuse of children.
 Following his career in the police Ken has worked for the Royal Borough of Greenwich as their Safeguarding Coordinator for Schools from 2010 to 2018.
 Whilst there Ken ensured a confident, valued and reliable service delivering training and consultancy to Royal Greenwich Schools.
 Ken was also the Royal Greenwich, Local Authority Designated Officer (LADO) for education and also chaired Child Protection case conferences for Greenwich.
 Ken is CACT’s Safeguarding Trustee and a member of the Equality, Diversity and Inclusion and Safeguarding sub-committee.